 Whether you’re looking to start an eCommerce-only business or add an online presence to your existing retail operation, there are several things you’re going to need before you can ring up your first sale.
 Obviously, the most important thing you’ll need right away is a means for your customers to pay for their purchases.
 Unlike retail merchants, who can always accept cash or paper checks, you probably need to be able to accept credit and debit cards (or failing that, ACH or digital wallet payments).
 Traditionally, the only way to accept these types of payments was through a merchant account, which is simply an account that processes your customers’ payments and transfers the funds to you, the merchant.

 Today, however, you also have the choice of using a payment service provider (PSP), which performs the same basic functions as a merchant account but doesn’t come with a bewildering assortment of fees and complicated processing rates.
-Square (see our review) and PayPal are popular examples of payment services providers.

 In this article, we’ll briefly discuss the services you’ll need to launch an eCommerce business, including online shopping carts, payment gateways, and shipping services (for sellers of physical goods).
-Then, we’ll discuss merchant accounts in depth, including the features you’ll want to look for and how much you can expect to pay for them.
+Then, we’ll discuss merchant accounts in-depth, including the features you’ll want to look for and how much you can expect to pay for them.
 We’ll also recommend several of our highest-rated providers that are ideal for a web-based business.